 Bars and restaurants also must exercise caution in their hiring practices for security personnel.
 If they bring in people who are unqualified, they may cause harm to patrons.
 At that point, the business owner also can be held liable for hiring improper security.

-For example, there was a personal injury case in a Georgia bar fight where the customer suffered a serious brain injury.
+For example, there was a personal injury case regarding a Georgia bar fight where the customer suffered a serious brain injury.
 The bouncers incorrectly attacked him when he merely responded to a minor altercation between two other patrons.
-This is actually a common reason that bar fights get violent; the more drunken and aggressive a bar fight gets, the more likely it is that a third party will intervene.
+This is actually a common reason that bar fights get violent; the more drunk and aggressive a bar fight gets, the more likely it is that a third party will intervene.

 In the case described above, the bouncers beat the man and threw him down concrete steps.
 His head slammed into the pavement, resulting in serious head injuries that have incapacitated him to this day.